 We’ve seen what an important role essential workers in Idaho have played during the COVID-19 pandemic.
 Whether you are a law enforcement officer, firefighter, paramedic, nurse, doctor, teacher, retail employee, or a current or former member of the military, you’ve stepped up for all of us.
 Now, Idaho Housing and Finance Association wants to say thank for your hard work by helping you save money on a home.
 We call it the Idaho Heroes Loan Program.

-The program, which uses no state or local tax dollars, provides a limited special reduced mortgage rate of 2.375% for essential workers so they can buy a home.
-The program includes down payment and closing cost assistance, thanks to a $50,000 contribution from the Micron Foundation.
+The program, which uses no state or local tax dollars, provides a limited special reduced mortgage rate for essential workers so they can buy a home.
+The program includes down payment and closing cost assistance.

-“We know how hard the past seven months have been for essential employees like first responders and teachers,” said Gerald M. Hunter, president of Idaho Housing and Finance Association.
+“We know how hard this past year has been for essential employees like first responders and teachers,” said Gerald M. Hunter, president of Idaho Housing and Finance Association.
 “We’d like to thank you by helping connect you to sustainable homeownership.”

 The Idaho Heroes Loan Program is available only to homebuyers who are Idaho residents.
 The program cannot be used for refinancing an existing home.
 People interested in taking advantage of the program can work with any of Idaho Housing’s lending partners throughout the state.
 Simply ask your lender about this program or you can be referred to a lender.